valueforvalue/pybak/README.md

 - **jobs** is a List of lists containing as many backup jobs as you need.
 Name them whatever you wish, something less ambiguous than *Job1* and *Job2*?

 ## Issues ##
-This script has a couple of issues I should mention, it has a no tests, it has the structure of a python module but it isn't configured, so **PyYaml** but be downloaded before you use it.
+This script has a couple of issues I should mention, it has a no tests, it has the structure of a python module but it isn't configured, so **PyYaml** but be downloaded before you use it and there is a relative path in the **parse_config** function that will need to be changed if you run the script with a batch file from the task scheduler.
+I'm not sure about how to workaround this issue just yet.

 ```
 pip install pyyaml